krakend/krakend-documentation/endpoints/content-types.md

   ]
 }
 ```
-The endpoint `/baz` will use the default encoding `json` as no encoding has been defined.
+The endpoint `/baz` will use the default encoding `json` as no encoding has been defined in its definition.